Jesushilson/ChessCam-AI/docs/architecture.md

    After the game is over, the game state manager will store the game in the selected storage to be used again later.

+## State Machine Design

+### States:

+* **Idle State** - The program is waiting for some command to indicate what type of game is to be played.
+* **Game Setup** - The camera is calibrating the board set up to ensure that the game is ready to start (Illegal board doesn't start).
+* **Player VS Player** - The State Manager expects moves from openCV program.
+Updates board according to the event.
+* **Player VS AI** - The State Manager expects moves from both openCV and Chess Engine.
+Updates board according to the event.
+* **AI Thinking** - The Chess engine is thinking of a move based ont the current board state.
+* **Player Thinking** - Whether playing against AI or another player, here the system waits for the player to make a move.
+* **Error** - If the board is currenty in an illegal state then the system will wait for it to be fixed before going on.
+* **Paused** - Game is paused and the state is saved to be played at a different time.